 The district will be able to consolidate several operations functions in a more efficient space at the bowling alley property:

-Science kits and curriculum review and replacement space at the Maywood site may be moved to the bowling alley property.
+Science kits and curriculum review and replacement space at the Maywood site may be moved to the bowling alley building.

-Items stored at multiple school sites and rented space may be moved to the bowling alley site once it is converted to storage space.
+Items stored at multiple school sites and rented space may be moved to the bowling alley building once it is converted to storage space.

 This will free up space at the old Beverly Park site (11427 3rd Avenue South) for a robotics and STEM center at that location.

 Highline’s Chief of Operations Scott Logan said that the district office does not have adequate parking for large public meetings and professional development sessions.
-The additional parking space will accommodate all users for district meetings and professional development.
+The additional parking space of the former bowling alley parking lot will accommodate all users for district meetings and professional development.

 “The bowling alley owners graciously allowed our visitors to use part of their parking lot, but a new owner might not have continued that practice,” said Logan.
 “Owning the adjacent property is a great opportunity to consolidate and create a larger property that will be of greater value to the district financially as well as functionally.”